dilipthelip/ApacheKafka/README.md

 -	Here is the create topic command **kafka-topics.bat --create --topic my_topic -zookeeper localhost:2181 --replication-factor 1 --partitions 1**.
 -	At a minimum each topic has to have a single Partition.
 Partition is the physical representation of a commit log stored on one or more brokers.
 -	If you want to have more messages to be processed parallely then we need to have more partitions.
 -	You might be wondering how the Kafka partions splits the messages?
 It can be based on the partitioning scheme that is established by the producer.If no mechanism is mentioned then it uses Round-Robin fashion.
+		-	Direct
+		-	Roung-Robin
+		-	key mod -hash(MurMurhashing)
+		-	custom
 -	Each and every partion is mutually exclusive.

 ![](https://github.com/dilipthelip/ApacheKafka/blob/master/images/kafka11.png)